flawreen/Bibliohub/README.md

 ### Actions
 #### User accessible
 1. Search for books by title
-2. Borrow a book for a period of time
+2. Borrow a book
-3. Return a book early
+3. Return a book
 4. View wishlisted books
 5. Add books to my shelf
 6. View books in my shelf